VarunBhardwaj03/BTP/README.md

       ....jpg
     ...
 ```
-You can creade a TFRecord file for TensorFlow consumption.
+You can create a TFRecord file for TensorFlow consumption.
 This will create a training and validation set for your dataset:
 ```
 $ python3 create_tf_record.py --tfrecord_filename=mars --dataset_dir=/path/to/dataset/
 ```